- The Yezidis

-It has been estimated that 23 million Yezidis have been killed by Moslems and their other self-proclaimed enemies during the past 700 years.
+It has been estimated that 23 million Yezidis have been killed by Muslims and their other self-proclaimed enemies during the past 700 years.
 And the Yezidi population continues to decrease.
-Just 200 years ago was 2 million, but it is now estimated to be less than one million worldwide.
-A current “incentive” to the ongoing slaughter is a belief that states that if a Moslem slays a Yezidi great awards await him or her in Heaven.
-If a Moslem man slays a Yezidi he is told that he will be rewarded with 72 virgins in the next world.
+Just 200 years ago there was 2 million, but it is now estimated to be less than one million worldwide.
+A current “incentive” to the ongoing slaughter is a belief that states that if a Muslim slays a Yezidi great awards await him or her in Heaven.
+If a Muslim man slays a Yezidi he is told that he will be rewarded with 72 virgins in the next world.
 Unless such “incentives” cease and this senseless killing is stopped the Yezidis could face permanent extinction.
 If this happens, the world will not only loose a very peaceful and unbiased people, but an irreplaceable link to its past.
-The Yezidis, who originally migrated to Iraq from India, are currently the caretakers of the oldest religious tradition on Earth.
+The Yezidis are currently the caretakers of the oldest religious tradition on Earth.

-A slaughter of the Yezidis occurred in April, 2007, when 23 of them were murdered by Kurdish Moslems.
-In August of that year four trucks driven by fanatical Moslems and laden with explosives were driven into the Yezidi town of Sinjar and detonated.
+Previous to these attacks by ISIS, in August 2007 four trucks driven by fanatical Kurdish Moslems and laden with explosives were driven into the Yezidi town of Sinjar and detonated.
 Five hundred Yezidis lost their lives in the attack and another 200 were gravely injured.
 Two hundred Yezidi children lost both parents and became orphans.
-But this is only the most recent attempt at Yezidi massacre by Moslem extremists.
-Beginning nearly twenty years ago Saddam Hussein instigated a pogrom of Yezidi extermination by labeling them “Devil Worshippers” and thereby triggered whole scale persecution by the Iraqi Moslems.
+But these are 0nly the most recent attempts at Yezidi genocide by Moslem extremists.
+Beginning nearly twenty years ago Saddam Hussein instigated a pogrom of Yezidi extermination by labeling them “Devil Worshippers” and thereby triggered whole scale persecution by the Iraqi Muslims.
 Throughout the Middle East it was no secret that Saddam Hussein’s goal was systematic cultural genocide of the Yezidis.
 Under his savage regime the Yezidis were uprooted from their villages, their farmland taken, and they were denied both jobs and medical care.
 Approximately 250 Yezidi villages near Mosul in the Sinjar Mountains were destroyed, and the river Dejela, which supplies the Yezidi communities with drinking water, was contaminated with poisons.
 All the sacred sites of the Yezidis were vandalized and threatened.
-Although this pogrom was lifted briefly following the US invasion and Saddam’s capture, the harsh conditions appear to be returning.
-Kurdish Moslems are currently blocking food supplies to the Yezidi villages and they continue to prevent the Yezidis from cleaning up the poisons in their water supply.
-Yezidis can not visit their relatives in many villages which have become Moslem controlled, and those Yezidis moving between villages risk both torture and death.
-Within the mosques adjacent to the Yezidi villages mullahs continue to speak about the “Devil-worshipping Yezidis” and encourage their conversion to Islam or murder.

 630 AD.
 The Moslems started a series of wars against the Yezidis by killing and abducting many people.